csernazs/pytest-httpserver/doc/background.rst

 The library should be tested periodically on the supported versions.

 Dropping support for old python versions is possible if supporting would cause an issue or require extensive workaround.

-Currently, 3.4 is still supported by the library, however it is deprecated by PSF.
-As it causes no problems for *pytest-httpserver* (there's an additional requirement for this in the setup.py, but that's all), the support for this version will be maintained as long as possible.
-Once a new change is added to the library which require great effort to maintain compatibility with 3.4, the support for it will be dropped.
+Python support for a given version is also dropped if it is near to the end of support or when a dependency deprecates it - this is needed to move forward with the community in order to support the latest versions of the dependencies.

 Testing and coverage